voukatas/jerry/README.md

 ## Closure
 The whole project was implemented in order to further understand the above mentioned technologies.
-I decided to share it with everyone in case someone else out there needs to see how all these might work.
-Comments and fixes are all welcome, since they  will help me further understand how things work.
+I decided to share it with everyone in case someone else needs to see how all these might work.
+Comments and fixes are all welcome :)

 I am not sure if I ever going to extend this from this basic form.(but also I might, who knows)